Manufacturing Cyber Security

 Deploying Purpose-Driven Defenses

 At HALOCK Security Labs, it’s our mission to deliver reasonable and appropriate manufacturing cyber security solutions that empower organizations to quickly deploy best-of-breed strategies and reduce total risk.
-Our services include:
+The manufacturing industry’s top threats are system intrusion, social engineering and miscellaneous errors, which represent 83% of breaches.
+Our services can help protect your data and systems.
+These include:

 • Compliance Controls — The increasing use of connected devices creates compliance concerns for digital manufacturing processes.
-PCI DSS v4.0 has updated its requirements.
+PCI DSS has updated its requirements.
+Ensure you have implemented the proper standards for your specific cardholder data environment (CDE).
+Understand changes in password requirements, training, Targeted Risk Analysis (TRA), scanning, outsourcing eCommerce, automation, and more.
+We can help you achieve and maintain PCI Compliance.
+Learn how these requires impact your program.
 It is essential to review your compliance today to plan properly for your transition to the new standard.
 HIPAA and Privacy compliance are top of mind for all – from employees to clients, ensure you are practicing reasonable security to protect your sensitive information.
 HALOCK’s compliance controls help your company stay current and compliant.

 • Incident Response Solutions — What happens if your production line is compromised?
 HALOCK can help your team design and deploy essential response procedures to help minimize risk and cost.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
 Establish an incident response plan (IRP).
 Explore an ongoing program that gets in front of any potential threats or attacks.
 Undergo a forensic analysis.
 You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.